adamsilver/fdpb/03-Book-A-Flight.md

 # Book A Flight

 In this chapter, we'll design a flight booking service.
-At first this may seem a bit *niche*, especially when compared to the two previous chapters, *A Registration Form* and *Checkout*.
-However, this chapter encourages the exploration of several more complex patterns.
+At first this may seem a bit *niche*, especially when compared to *A Registration Form* and *A Checkout Flow*.
+However, we're going to explore several complex problems that in the end will result in reusable patterns.
 Patterns that are very much transferable to other problem domains such as booking a cinema ticket or hotel room.

 Here are the main steps in the flow: